darrida/Patheos-Webscrape-Tool/readme.md

 - PostgreSQL: Ultimately I landed on using Postgres, since experience with it would complement my Oracle experience.
 - Docker: My final version was hosted on my NAS using a Jupyter Lab container connected to a Postgres container.
 This was still really early on (in the 'bit off more that I could chew' phase), so I just downloaded the images from the Docker repository and (for Jupyter) made local directories available to the running container.
 I didn't yet understand how to write a DockerFile.

-## Proof of concepts for the following complete:
+## Proof of concepts for the following exist:

 Efficiently scraping:
 - categories